 The Link Building Tool also offers you the ability to segment multiple outreach strategies.
 In addition to our preset templates, you can create custom templates and save up to 15 different outreach strategies in your campaign.

 General - Use this type to personalize a link-building strategy with your own emails.
-A custom email template is provided that you can edit with auto-complete placeholders such as <your project domain>, <URL of prospect> and <domain of prospect>.
+A custom email template is provided that you can edit with auto-complete placeholders such as <your project domain>, <URL of prospect>, and <domain of prospect>.

 Manual link - To get a link from websites that feature user-generated content (forums, article comments, user profiles, etc), you can add your link manually with a submission to the site.
-In these cases, you don’t need to contact the website owner but it is still useful to track your link-building efforts by using the “Manual link” label in the tool.
+In these cases, you don’t need to contact the website owner, but it is still useful to track your link-building efforts by using the “Manual link” label in the tool.

 Directory / catalogue - Choose this strategy if you want to request a link from a website that features an industry catalogue or directory.
 Focus on trusted and niche catalogues first, and prepare your outreach email template with a clear statement of why it is beneficial for this directory to link to your website.

-Add link to article - For an existing article which is dedicated to your product or service, it is a good idea to request a mention of your business.
+Add link to article - For an existing article that is dedicated to your product or service, it is a good idea to request a mention of your business.
 Do not forget to describe in your email how the existing article would benefit from mentioning your business.

 Product review - If you make something great, you can ask a blogger to review your product.
 When reaching out, try to highlight why it is important to add a review of your product or service along with your competitors.